 With the help of an aide, you can better handle personal care, such as getting in and out of bed, walking, bathing, and dressing.
 Some aides have had special training and are qualified to give more complex services if supervised by a registered nurse.

-A homemaker can perform light household tasks for you, like laundry, meals, housekeeping, and shopping.
+A homemaker can do light household tasks for you, like laundry, meals, housekeeping, and shopping.
 These services are done to help maintain your house rather than give health care.
-Some agencies assign a home health aide these tasks along with health services.
+Some agencies assign a home health aide for these tasks along with health services.

 A volunteer from a community organization, a home care agency, or hospice can sit with you, give emotional support, and help with personal care, paperwork, and getting to and from doctor visits.